NERSC/LibWrap/README.md

 * Install wrapper inside mywrapper/
 ```
-export GOTCHA=path_gotcha_install
 bash static-object-generator.sh  ### This step is specifically for static mode that helps to extract object files from the static libraries provided by user.
 make
 ```
-** Please look at example_outlog and example_usrwrap to see sample user log file and sample techniqueto produce output to MODS.
-The user log files and the MODS file need to be in $libwrap home.

 This step would create yourmodulename.so and yourmodule.a.